fabiodoaraujo/ethereum-validator/README.md

 - An consensus client: [Lighthouse](https://lighthouse-book.sigmaprime.io/)

-***Note: This project does not yet create a new machine.
+***Note: This project does not create a new machine.
 For now, it only installs the necessary software on an existing Linux machine.***

 |```provision.sh```       | build and install execution and consensus software |

 |```start-validator.sh``` | start execution and consensus software |

 |```check-health.sh```    | Validator Health check |